Pearl Dairy Farms Limited: Location

 The head office and factory of Pearl Dairy Farms Limited are located in Biharwe, a neighborhood along the Masaka–Mbarara Road, approximately 8.5 km northeast of the central business district of the city of Mbarara, in the Western Region of Uganda.
 The coordinates of the company headquarters and factory are:

 0°33'49.0"S, 30°42'11.0" E (Latitude:-0.563611; Longitude:30.703056).

 Overview

 The factory is built on 15 acre and has the capacity to process 500,000 liters of milk daily.
 The milk is purchased from dairy farmers in Mbarara District and neighboring communities.
 The company maintains corporate offices in Kampala and Dubai.
 Pearl Dairy Farms Limited maintains a subsidiary in Kenya.
-As of 2015, the company had plans to construct a milk processing plant of its own in the county.
+As of 2015, the company had plans to construct a milk processing plant of its own in that county.
 Until that factory is built, the company markets dairy products in Kenya, manufactured in its Ugandan plant.